 A Hands-on Archaeology Dig

-The adventure begins in the Museum's classroom, where students receive an introduction to tools, methodology, and techniques, and learn how archaeologists operate using the scientific method.
+The adventure begins in our lab, where students receive an introduction to tools, methodology, and techniques.
+They learn how real archaeologists operate using the scientific method.

-Next, organized into search teams and provisioned with tools and reference materials, students trek outdoors to the dig site.
-On site, they begin the exciting search for buried artifacts -- recording and cataloging each as it is uncovered.
-Once the artifacts are uncovered, students return to the classroom to research and identify their genuine artifacts and develop historical connections in order to produce a final report of their findings to their fellow archaeologists.
+Next they are organized into search teams and provisioned with tools and reference materials.
+The students trek outdoors to the dig site where they begin the search for buried artifacts--recording and cataloging each as it is uncovered.
+Students return to the lab to research and identify their genuine artifacts and develop historical connections.
+They prepare a final report of their findings that is presented to their fellow archaeologists.

 Call 916-485-8836 to schedule a field trip, or visit.